Dwarf Gourami (Flame Gourami): Profile and Information

 • Ceratopteris thalictroides

 If she accepts his advances and display, she would immediately feel at home by swimming in circles with the male dwarf gourami just beneath the bubbled nest.
-When she is ready enough to worsen, she touches the male on the tail, or back using her mouth.
+When ready to worsen, she touches the male on the tail or back using her mouth.

-As if that’s the signal the male has been waiting for, he would then embrace the female, turning her on her side before turning her on her back.
-The female can now go ahead and release approximately 60 eggs which get fertilized almost immediately by the male.
+As if that’s the signal the male has been waiting for, he would then embrace the female, turning her on her side before turning her back.
+The female can now release approximately 60 eggs, fertilized almost immediately by the male.

 Some of the eggs float up and get trapped in the bubble nest.
-The ones that don’t get collected by the male and then placed back in the nest.
-Immediately all the eggs are kept in place; the pair go back to spawning again.
+The ones that don’t get collected by the male are then placed back in the nest.
+Immediately, all the eggs are kept in place, and the pair returns to spawning.

-Males may spawn more than once and would breed with more than one female if more is present in the tank.
-Spawning can last up to three to four hours, and between 300 to 800 eggs may be produced.
+Males may spawn more than once and breed with more than one female if more is in the tank.
+Spawning can last up to three to four hours, and 300 to 800 eggs may be produced.

-Once eggs are secure, and spawning is over, the males then put a fine layer of the bubble just the eggs, making sure that they are in place within the bubble nest.
+Once eggs are secure and spawning is over, the males put a fine layer of the bubble on them, ensuring they are in place within the bubble nest.
 Female(s) should then be taken out of the tank.

-Males take caring the eggs personally and may get aggressive when he feels the eggs are threatened.
-The fry would hatch in 12 to 24 hours and would continue to develop within the borders of the bubble nest.
+Males take care of the eggs personally and may get aggressive when they feel the eggs are threatened.
+The fry would hatch in 12 to 24 hours and continue to develop within the borders of the bubble nest.

 They can then be free swimmers after three days when they are sufficiently ready to explore their surroundings.

-The male should be removed from the tank, away from the fry, else it may start eating the young.
+The male should be removed from the tank and away from the fry, or it may start eating the young.
 Micro-food such as rotifers, commercial fry food, or infusoria can be fed to the fry in the first week.

 They can also be given finely ground dry foods and freshly hatched brine shrimp.